bottledcode/swytch-framework/docs/README.md

 ## Container components

-When rendering, the component name and information is completely stripped from the HTML, thus the following
+When rendering, the component name and information are completely stripped from the HTML, thus the following

 ```html